okta/okta-auth-js/README.md

 #### Test App

-The internal test app can be run manually using `yarn start`.
-This is useful for troubleshooting and manual testing.
+We have implemented a small SPA app, located at `./test/app/` which is used internally as a test harness for the E2E tests.
+The app can be run manually using `yarn start`.
+This will start a webpack dev server and open a new browser window at `http://localhost:8080`.
+The app provides a high level of feedback and configurability which make it useful as a tool for troubleshooting and manual testing scenarios.
 See [test/app/README](test/app/README.md) for more information on the test app.

+Because this test app is set up to dynamically change configuration and leak internal information, users should not use this test app as the basis for their own applications.
+Instead, use the example usage outlined elsewhere in this README.

 ## Contributing